 Some of My Best Friends Are Germs

+It is a striking idea that one of the keys to good health may turn out to involve managing our internal fermentation.
+Having recently learned to manage several external fermentations — of bread and kimchi and beer — I know a little about the vagaries of that process.
+You depend on the microbes, and you do your best to align their interests with yours, mainly by feeding them the kinds of things they like to eat — good “substrate.”
+But absolute control of the process is too much to hope for.
+It’s a lot more like gardening than governing.
 The successful gardener has always known you don’t need to master the science of the soil, which is yet another hotbed of microbial fermentation, in order to nourish and nurture it.
 You just need to know what it likes to eat — basically, organic matter — and how, in a general way, to align your interests with the interests of the microbes and the plants.
 The gardener also discovers that, when pathogens or pests appear, chemical interventions “work,” that is, solve the immediate problem, but at a cost to the long-term health of the soil and the whole garden.
 The drive for absolute control leads to unanticipated forms of disorder.[more inside]

+Monsanto Wins Fight to Control Plant The Canadian Supreme court sets international precedent by ruling that since Monsanto holds a patent on a gene, it can control the use of the plant.
 So does this mean that in the future that an engineered human gene could be patented, and therefore if you receive this gene you will have to make royalty payments?
 And if you renege on paying can they repo the gene?

+A major advance in genetically modified foods.
 Developed with government funding, and intended eventually to be given away to farmers, there has been a major success in the use of salt water to irrigate crops.
 They've developed a tomato which grows fine in salt water or on salty soil.
 Thousands of lives will be saved in parts of the world where fresh water for irrigation is scarce, including up to one third of the arable land in India where salt has been accumulating.
 Interestingly, these tomatoes are so good at what they do that they remove salt from the soil, improving it.
 The genetic modification which was done to these tomatoes should be possible with many other crops, including especially rice (on which major effort in Egypt is underway now).